-Want to become a Certified Prescribed Burn Manager in Mississippi?
-Take the Prescribed Burning Short Course.
+Want to become a Certified Prescribed Burn Manager in Mississippi, take the Prescribed Burning Short Course.

 Fire’s Role in Forest Management

-Forest management practices such as thinning and prescribed burning create healthier, more productive forests.
+Forest management practices such as thinning and prescribed burning, create healthier, more productive forests.
 Overcrowded trees often struggle to survive, weakening them against insects or disease.
 Thinning competing trees allows the remaining trees to grow faster and be more resistant to pests.
 Prescribed burning removes competing vegetation, improves habitat for wildlife, and reduces dangerous buildup of combustible forest fuels.

 Fire plays a vital role in maintaining certain ecosystems.
 Although there have been regional variations across the United States, fire has been used as a management tool throughout history.
-In the South, it has been used to maintain oak and pine savannas, clear brush, create wildlife habitat, clear land for agriculture, control pests, and improve livestock grazing.
+In the South, it has been used to maintain oak and pine savannas, clear brush, create wildlife habitats, clear land for agriculture, control pests, and improve livestock grazing.

 What is Prescribed Fire?